Fibromyalgia: Fatigue

 Fatigue is a common symptom of fibromyalgia.
 Patients may experience physical or mental fatigue.
 Physical fatigue can present as a feeling of exhaustion after exercise or limitation in daily activities.
 Fibromyalgia fatigue can range from feeling mildly tired to flu-like exhaustion.
-Severe fatigue may come on suddenly and make it difficult to be active at all.
+Severe fatigue may come on suddenly, making it difficult to be active at all.
 The impact of fatigue can be severe and pose more of a problem than the pain.
 Fatigue is a complicated, multifactorial, and vexing symptom that is highly prevalent (76%) and stubbornly persistent, as evidenced by longitudinal studies over 5 years.
 Fatigue does not improve with sleep or rest.
 Medication seems to have little impact on FM fatigue.

 Sleep problems

-Sleep problems are a common symptom of fibromyalgia.
-Waking up feeling unrefreshed is used in fibromyalgia diagnosis.
-People with FM may also experience difficulty falling or staying asleep.
+Sleep disturbances are extremely common in fibromyalgia and may occur in up to 90% of patients.
+These disturbances frequently include non-restorative sleep, morning tiredness, and daytime somnolence.
+Although patients often report poor sleep quality, insomnia itself is not considered a typical or defining feature of fibromyalgia.
+Instead, individuals may obtain a normal duration of sleep but still wake feeling unrefreshed due to abnormalities in sleep architecture and pain-related disruptions in restorative sleep stages.

 A meta-analysis compared quantitative and qualitative sleep metrics in people with fibromyalgia and healthy people.
-Individuals with fibromyalgia indicated lower sleep quality and efficiency, longer wake time after sleep start, shorter sleep duration, lighter sleep, and greater trouble initiating sleep when quantitatively assessed, and more difficulty initiating sleep when qualitatively assessed.
+Individuals with fibromyalgia reported lower sleep quality and efficiency, longer wake time after sleep onset, shorter sleep duration, lighter sleep, and greater difficulty initiating sleep, both quantitatively and qualitatively.

 Improving sleep quality can help people with fibromyalgia manage pain.

-Cognitive problems (fibro fog)
+Cognitive problems ("fibro fog")

-Many people with fibromyalgia experience cognitive problems often known as fibro fog.
+Many people with fibromyalgia experience cognitive problems often known as "fibro fog".
 The CDC and the American Pain Society recognize these problems as a major feature of fibromyalgia.

 About 75% of people with fibromyalgia report significant problems with concentration, memory, and multitasking.
 A 2018 meta-analysis found that the largest differences between people with fibromyalgia and healthy subjects were in inhibitory control, memory, and processing speed.
-A 2023 scoping review grouped effects into subjective cognitive dysfunction, perceived variability, changes in functional activities and participation limitations.
+A 2023 scoping review grouped effects into subjective cognitive dysfunction, perceived variability, changes in functional activities, and participation limitations.

 A 2017 review found that the neuropsychological mechanisms underlying brain fog may be similar to those in isolated functional cognitive disorders.
 One hypothesis is that chronic pain in fibromyalgia compromises attention systems, resulting in cognitive problems.

 Other signs and symptoms

 People with fibromyalgia may experience hyperalgesia (abnormally increased sensitivity to pain) and allodynia (pain from a stimulus that does not normally elicit pain).
 People with FM may be intolerant to bright lights, loud noises, perfumes, and cold.

 Other symptoms may be musculoskeletal stiffness, environmental sensitivity, hypervigilance, sexual dysfunction, and visual symptoms.
 Nocturnal myoclonus can be present in people with fibromyalgia.
-A 2021 review found that fibromyalgia caused ocular discomfort (foreign body sensation and irritation) and visual disturbances (blurred vision).
+A 2021 review found that fibromyalgia can also cause ocular discomfort (foreign body sensation and irritation) and visual disturbances (blurred vision).